bcroner/getfactors/README.md

 # getfactors

-I worked for 21 years to find a constructive proof that P = NP.
+I worked since the fall of 2002 to find a constructive proof that P = NP.
 I achieved my goal.

 Included is the 3SAT solver and a framework that performs the factorization of arbitrary-size integers, among other math and logic operations.